zippyy/myblog/content/post/nomad-vpn/index.md

 ![initialize_wireguard_server](initialize_wireguard_server.png)

-choose the IP address subnet on the next screen. you can leave this as whatever the default is, on mine it was 10.0.0.1, I changed this to 10.0.42.1 (shout out to HHGTTG) but this can really be anything starting with 10.0.x.x (remember only 1-254); If you are wanting to access other things on the network that youll be hosting the wireguard server in, like remote desktop to another machine or access things like file servers, plex, home assistant, etc... then make sure enable the toggle for "Allow Access Local Network" If you dont need this then leave that toggle disabled.
+choose the IP address subnet on the next screen. you can leave this as whatever the default is, on mine it was 10.0.0.1, I changed this to 10.0.42.1 (shout out to HHGTTG) but this can really be anything starting with 10.0.x.x (remember only 1-254); If you are wanting to access other things on the network that you will be hosting the wireguard server in, like remote desktop to another machine or access things like file servers, plex, home assistant, etc... then make sure enable the toggle for "Allow Access Local Network" If you dont need this then leave that toggle disabled.

 ![start_wireguard_server](start_wireguard_server.png)